weefbellington/screenplay/README.md

 Screenplay provides support for (but does not require) Square's [Mortar](http://corner.squareup.com/2014/01/mortar-and-flow.html).
 It provides two classes, a `MortarActivityPresenter` and a `ScopedScene`, which are designed to support applications powered by Mortar.
-See the Javadocs (*coming soon*) for details on their usage.

 ###That's, all folks!